Descanonge/neba/docs/source/configuration.rst

     app.some.deeply.nested.parameter = 3
     app["some.deeply.nested.parameter"] = 3

-Additionally, it implements an :meth:`~Scheme.update` method allowing to modify a scheme with a mapping of several parameters::
+Additionally, it implements an :meth:`~.Scheme.update` method allowing to modify a scheme with a mapping of several parameters::

     app.update({"computation.n_cores": 10, "physical.threshold": 5.})